MaestroError/eloquent-regex/README.md

 ```

+# Advanced builderPattern methods

+In addition to character classes and special character methods, builderPattern has more advanced methods for increasing flexibility and usage scope.
+Below are described the methods for the builderPattern's advanced usage.

 ## Character Sets

 In regular expressions, character sets are a fundamental concept that allows you to define a set of characters to match within a single position in the input string.
 EloquentRegex provides an intuitive way to work with both positive and negative character sets, enhancing the versatility of your patterns.
-In character sets the order of characters isn't allow

 <!-- No quantifiers allowed inside set, cause it is parsed as symbols, so 0 (int) should be used where quantifier is enabled -->